elastic/elasticsearch-net-example/README.md

 ﻿# NuSearch

+A tutorial repository for Elasticsearch and NEST that you can check out and by following the README.md build out into a feature packed search interface for nuget packages

 ## NOTE !

 If you are reading this on a fork note that it may be out of sync with: https://github.com/elastic/elasticsearch-net-example